 |Vehicle License Fee||0.65% of vehicle value||This is based on the original purchase price and decreases for the first 11 renewal years.
 It may be deducted from your state income tax.|

 |Smog Transfer Fee||$8.00||Smog transfer fees are required on vehicles that are four or less model years old.
 The fee is collected from the new owner.|

 |Zero emissions vehicle parking sticker||$17|

-The dealer must provide a written document with the price of specified items purchased and their effect on installment payments (California Civil Code §2982).
+The dealer must provide a written document with the an itemized list of charges and credits, such as fees, taxes, service charges, downpayment and rebates (California Civil Code §2982).